sogang-nlp-paper/LinoHong---Papers/2018_5_6/README.md

 	  to decode, generating a question.
 	- data set of SQuAD.
 2. 'Get To The Point: Summarization with Pointer-Generator Networks', Abigail See et al. ACL, 2017.
+	- use seq2seq + attention to encode document into a representation.
+	- use pointer-generator network to decide probability of generation and copying.
+This mechanism solves UNK problem.
+	- use Coverage mechanism to cover already generated sentences.
+	- analyses why extractive method scores higher ROUGE point than abstractive => simple word matches from reference summarization.
+	- analyses what pointer-generator contributes to the summarization result => It increases ROUGE point, but less abstractive.
+		=> future work